-For how to create an arbitrary waveform, @ P.7-2.
+For how to create an arbitrary waveform, P.7-2.

-To output an arbitrary waveform saved in USB Flash Drive, it must first be copied to the edit memory or internal memory.
-For the recall method, BP P. 7-13 a) To output an arbitrary waveform (ARB)
+To output an arbitrary waveform saved in USB flash memory, it must first be copied to the edit memory or internal memory.
+For the recall method, P. 7-12 a) To output an arbitrary waveform (ARB)